lambdaclass/concrete/ROADMAP.md

 ### Task R-0220

-**Objective:** Define `PredictableV1`: no allocation unless bounded, no FFI unless trusted and assumed, no unbounded loops/recursion, explicit failure-path policy.
+**Objective:** Define `PredictableV1`: no allocation unless bounded, no FFI unless trusted and assumed, no unbounded loops/recursion, an enforced target/profile stack budget, and an explicit failure-path policy.
+A stack budget may come from an explicit policy or a named target-profile default; do not derive a universal byte threshold from the current example corpus.

 ### Task R-0221